CodyBrewer/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [*] What is the purpose of using _sessions_?

+    The purpose of session is to tstore suer data against a unique session ID and used for persisting and accessing data across request without having to re-enter your credentials.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [*] What does bcrypt do to help us store passwords in a secure manner.

+    Bcrypt provides hashing functions which turn the passwords into a cryuptographic string that is stored locally in the database and can be berified in the server.
+This allows us to store passwords without them being in plain text and ensuring they are hashed.

-- [ ] What does bcrypt do to slow down attackers?
+- [*] What does bcrypt do to slow down attackers?

+    Bcrypt can repeatedly hash private information making it harder for attrackers to gain access to cliet data.

-- [ ] What are the three parts of the JSON Web Token?
+- [*] What are the three parts of the JSON Web Token?

+    1. Payload
+    2. Options
+    3. Signature

 ## Minimum Viable Product